leonstel/leonstel.github.io/blogs/gmap4.md

 #### Map Base
 The MapBase does the heavy lifting like initializing the `GoogleMapInstance` after the map script has loaded, rendering the map and providing some util functions.
 An important thing is that it sets itself as the context in the instance.
+This way the `GoogleMapInstance` is able to call the `markerClicked()` through its context when a marker has been clicked on the map.
 ```
 export class MapBase implement IMap {
     private setupMap() {

         // Initializes the GoogleMapsInstance when creates
         initGoogleMaps();

+        // Tells the instance that this the current active map is
         this.googleMapsInstance.setContext(this);

-        // This element will be the passed on html element from its child
+        // Map renders in the html element that got passed on from its child
         this.element.appendChild(googleMapsInstance.el);
     }
 }